monkut/servembtiles/README.md

 The application's MBTiles filepath can be defined in the 'settings.py' variable, "MBTILES_ABSPATH".
 The application's tile image file extension can also be set via the 'settings.py' variable, "MBTILES_TILE_EXT".

-Requests are expected to follow the TMS addressing scheme.
+By default requests are expected to follow the TMS addressing scheme.
 (For example, '/z/x/y.png') See (http://www.maptiler.org/google-maps-coordinates-tile-bounds-projection/) for details.
+THE Google maps XYZ scheme is supported by setting the *USE_OSGEO_TMS_TILE_ADDRESSING* value to *False* in the 'settings.py' file.

 In addition, the `/metadata/` URL is available to view the .mbtiles file's metadata table in `json` format.
 (And if the included sample configurations and `index.html` are used, `/index.html` provides a test map to confirm that your tiles are being served from the defined `.mbtiles` file)

 This includes a simple test server for verification purposes.
-Ideally, this should probably be served via [Nginx](http://nginx.com/resources/glossary/reverse-proxy-server/) or apache2, with reverse proxy caching.
+The Installation section below describes how to configure this to serve tiles with reverse-proxy caching using Nginx, with the configuration files included in this project.

 ##Test Server Usage